Our Program Philosophy

 Our daily case-based morning report conference and theme-based academic half days have dedicated educational curricula to meet the needs of clinical education and board exam preparation.
 We acknowledge that residents and interns have different knowledge bases and have created separate academic half day curriculums for both interns and residents.
 Our clinical rotations provide balance between inpatient and outpatient experiences to provide a well-rounded clinical perspective for residents.
 Residents provide peer education and evidenced based medicine during journal clubs and mortality reviews at grand rounds.

-Other educational innovations that distinguish our program include: monthly ethics curriculum and resident reflection sessions, the resident-created Resident Guide for new interns, an ACLS training program and interdisciplinary critical care cases in our simulation center, a bedside procedure training program (lumbar puncture, central lines, thoracentesis, and paracentesis), bedside ultrasound curriculum designed by and for residents, and purchase of MKSAP (either on-line subscription or books), NEJM Knowledge+ question bank, and Physician Education and Assessment Center (Yale curriculum) Curriculum for every resident.
+Other educational innovations that distinguish our program include: resident reflection sessions, the resident-created Resident Guide for new interns, an ACLS training program and interdisciplinary critical care cases in our simulation center, a bedside procedure training program (lumbar puncture, central lines, thoracentesis, and paracentesis), bedside ultrasound curriculum designed by and for residents, and purchase of MKSAP (either on-line subscription or books), ACP memberships and the Yale Curriculum.

-In addition to our resident-wide academic half-day, we dedicate one half day and two noon conferences per week of continuity clinic where we cover a comprehensive ambulatory medicine curriculum, which includes guest speakers and outpatient procedure workshops.
-We use the Physician Education and Assessment Center (Yale curriculum).
-In addition to providing care at our primary care continuity clinic, residents also rotate through other outpatient clinical sites including: the Burlington outpatient VA clinic, geriatric primary care, acute rehabilitation, skilled nursing facility and subacute rehabilitation, Vermont Respite House, addiction treatment program clinic, and medicine subspecialty clinics.
+In addition to our resident-wide academic half-day, we dedicate one half day and one noon conference per week of continuity clinic where we cover a comprehensive ambulatory medicine curriculum, which includes guest speakers and outpatient procedure workshops.
+We use the Yale Ambulatory Curriculum and have a dedicated panel management curriculum and intern series in addition to our core 3-year curriculum.
+In addition to providing care at our primary care continuity clinic, residents also rotate through other outpatient subspecialty clinics as well as The Vermont Respite House, the addiction treatment program, and homeless medicine outreach clinic.

 In addition to being the primary physicians for patients on the general medicine, service, inpatient cardiology, intensive care unit, inpatient medical oncology and malignant hematology service, we offer a full complement of subspecialty medicine consultative rotations.

-The option to be a part of the point-of-care ultrasound track is available to all residents as well.
-All residents will be part of the ultrasound and procedure boot camp at the start of their intern year, have access to dedicated ultrasound faculty, and can submit their images for ongoing image review with real-time quality assurance and feedback.
-Track participants will be a part of an additional longitudinal curriculum with dedicated monthly educational sessions, peer imaging review sessions, and an annual “ultrasound week” with educational and simulation sessions.
+All residents will be part of the PGY-1 year ultrasound and procedure curriculum, have access to dedicated ultrasound faculty, and can submit their images for ongoing image review with real-time quality assurance and feedback.
+The option to join the point-of-care ultrasound track is available to all resident any time during their second and third years.
+Track participants will be part of an additional longitudinal curriculum with dedicated monthly education sessions, peer imaging review sessions, and an annual ultrasound retreat with education and simulation sessions.
 During their training, participants who complete the requirements of the track will receive POCUS certification from the University of Vermont Medical Center which is based on the guidelines outlined by the Society of Hospital Medicine.